Boneflame/gpipe43/README.md

 * `reg4comment`: Regex for comment.
 Not necessary, can leave it blank.
 You can also use this Regex to find all the image of a gallery in the article.
 * `reg4nextpage`: Regex for article's next page if there's more than one page.
 * `Anzahl`: How much article will be generated.
 If there's not only one siteurl, this limit for EVERY SINGLE siteurl instead of for all articleurl from all siteurl.
 0 = no limit.<br><br>
+* `*encoding`: Optional.
+Generally chardet can detect the right encoding, but sometimes it cannot(for example, recognize gb18030 as gb3212), so I use 'replace' option of decode method to avoid illegal character, then there's replacement character in generated feed.
+So you can specify the encoding of the website.
+It only influence main text.
 * `rssgen.ausfuehren('use_urllib/use_urlfetch', 'st/mt', siteurl, reg4site, reg4title, reg4pubdate, reg4text, reg4comment, reg4nextpage, Anzahl)`: Generat a RSS from a website.
 * `feed_fulltext.ausfuehren('use_urllib/use_urlfetch', siteurl, reg4nextpage, reg4text, reg4comment, Anzahl, rssname)`: Use this to generat fulltext from a RSS feed.
 	* `use_urllib`: Use urllib2，with UA